Best Price Promise

 3. How much does a ticket from Munich Central Station (Low Level) to Berlin cost?

-The cheapest ticket for a train journey from Munich Central Station (Low Level) to Berlin starts at £65.99, with the average price being around £97.31*.
-Ticket prices fluctuate based on when you book, the type of train service, and any discounts that may be available.
-Hence, check the latest prices to secure the best discounts.
-Enjoy economical and flexible travel choices.
+The lowest price for a train ticket from Munich Central Station (Low Level) to Berlin is €75.02, with the average cost being around €144.39*.
+Ticket prices can change based on booking time, train service, and available discounts.
+Therefore, check the latest prices for the best discounts.
+Enjoy cost-effective and flexible travel choices.

 4. How often do trains run from Munich Central Station (Low Level) to Berlin?